razvanaldea89/debug-this/readme.txt

 == Description ==
 This plugin gives WordPress super admins an easy way to peek under the hood of the front-face of a WordPress installation via the admin bar.

-Forty-nine Debug modes are included.
+Forty-nine debug modes are included.
 Here is a sample of the packed-in debug goodness:

 * oEmbed providers
 * Post attachments